When applying for a Masters Degree, you may be eligible to apply for a Postgraduate Loan to cover the costs of studying.

 More information about Postgraduate Loans

-- The Student Loans Company's policy document [PDF]
+- The Student Loans Company's policy document (PDF, 238kb)

-- The Student Finance England finance zone on The Student Room
+- The Student Room's postgraduate student finance zone

 - Student Finance England videos: